Blackjack Basic Strategy

 - The rules of the blackjack game they are playing;

 - Whether they have the option to split and/or double.

-The rules are particularly important, because even small changes in the rules being used can noticeably change proper basic strategy.
+The rules are particularly important because even small changes in the rules being used can noticeably change proper basic strategy.
 For instance, the right plays against a dealer that must stand on all 17s are not the right plays against a dealer who hits on soft 17.
-The number of decks, the ability to surrender (as well as when surrendering is offered) and other factors can also effect basic strategy.
+The number of decks, the ability to surrender (as well as when surrendering is offered) and other factors can also affect basic strategy.

 With this in mind, it is very hard to suggest a single basic strategy that will work in any situation, especially in the scope of this article.
-Not only is basic strategy rather complex, but there are also countless versions of the rules which effect what basic strategy you should choose.
+Not only is basic strategy rather complex, but there are also countless versions of the rules which affect what basic strategy you should choose.
 Full basic strategy charts are available at my casinos (which don’t mind you playing basic strategy, since the casino will still hold a small edge), as well as in many great blackjack books and on some gambling websites.

 Simplified Blackjack Strategy

 On the other hand, it is fairly easy to suggest a simplified strategy that can help you get started in just about any typical blackjack game.
 This easy to memorize strategy won’t get you exactly the same odds as a full basic strategy chart, but you won’t be giving much up; the difference in the house edge until typical rules should be .2% or less when compared to perfect, optimal play.
 To give credit where it is due, this strategy is heavily based on one suggested at wizardofodds.com, an excellent gambling information site.
 Simply follow the few rules below, and you’ll avoid ever making any major blackjack mistakes!